 The mission of the RSVP Independent Living programs is to help keep low-income seniors independent and in their own homes as long as possible.

-Last year over 1,200 RSVP volunteers in rural Nevada provided more than 92,000 hours of volunteer service to over 100 public and non-profit community agencies and Nevada’s elderly population.
-RSVP has played a vital, social services leadership role in the communities we serve and continue to expand our role of assisting not only the low income and homebound seniors in our service areas, but serving all persons in need and enhancing the quality of life for all citizens.
+Last year, 290 active RSVP volunteers in rural Nevada provided 62,904.40 hours of volunteer service to Nevada’s elderly population.
+In 2022, a total of 471,692 miles were driven transporting seniors and adults with disabilities.
+An average of 217 hours were served per volunteer in 2022.
+RSVP has played a vital, social services leadership role in the communities we serve and continue to expand our role of assisting seniors and adults with disabilities in our service areas.
+RSVP is celebrating their 50th Anniversary of providing lifesaving services in 2023.

 RSVP’s Independent Living Programs which help keep seniors in their own homes are:

-Resistance Exercise Training helps keep seniors active through light weight training.
+10. Resistance Exercise Training helps keep seniors active through light weight training; and

 All of RSVP’s independent living programs are free with the exception of the monitoring fee from Lifeline.